 The most important thing that every parent of an introverted child needs to know is that they cannot change the way their kids are.
 There is no magic trick that will make an introverted child suddenly become extroverted.

-But there are tools that can help an introverted child adjust better to different situations and social interactions.
+But some tools can help an introverted child adjust better to different situations and social interactions.

 So the first step is to accept the child for who they are.
 Don’t try to change them!
-Instead just try to offer them the tools they will need for facing this extroverted world we are living in.
+Instead, try to offer them the tools they will need for facing this extroverted world we are living in.

 One important thing about accepting the child’s personality is to avoid any labeling.
 As parents, we often feel the need to “explain” the child’s behavior to others.
 But labeling the child as “shy” in front of other people is not doing any good!
 Instead, it makes things even more difficult for the child.

 Hearing us labeling them can make kids feel like it’s something wrong with them.
 Or like they don’t belong there, with the “not shy” kids.